11.22.63: Casting

 James Franco was chosen to star as the character of Jake Epping.
 After reading the novel, Franco contacted King about the rights to adapt it to film only to be told that Abrams had already acquired them.
 Franco wrote an essay about the book for Vice, which was noticed by Abrams, and tweeted about his disappointment at not getting the film rights, which was noticed by Bridget Carpenter.
 Soon after, they offered him the lead role.
 He accepted the role under the condition that he would be able to direct part of the series.
 Sarah Gadon was cast for the role of Sadie Dunhill.
 She was interested in the role in part because it gave her the opportunity to work with Abrams.

 Filming

 Filming began on June 9, 2015, in Hespeler, Ontario.
-Filming during June 2015 also took place in Guelph, Ontario, as well as in Ayr, Ontario, at the Queen's Tavern, Hamilton, Ontario, and in Knowles Restaurant in Dunnville, Ontario, during September 2015.
+Filming during June 2015 also took place in Guelph, Ontario, as well as in Ayr, Ontario, at the Queen's Tavern in Hamilton, Ontario, and in Knowles Restaurant in Dunnville, Ontario, during September 2015.
+During filming in Guelph, there was an incident where a man on a motorized bicycle drove past security at high speed before being stopped whereupon he was found to have crystal meth in his possession and he was arrested.
 In early October, the production moved to Dallas to film exterior locations at Dealey Plaza.
 During this time, the filming of various scenes during rush hour caused bumper to bumper traffic in the surrounding streets.